-An important feature about employer-sponsored health insurance, for both retirees and current employees, is that employers are not required to offer health There are few protections to prevent employers from cutting or insurance. eliminating benefits, unless the employer has made a specific promise to maintain the benefits or has a contractual agreement with either the employee or a labor group.
+An important characteristic of employer-sponsored health insurance, for both retirees and current employees, is that employers are not required to offer health insurance.
+There are few protections to prevent employers from cutting or eliminating benefits, unless the employer has made a specific promise to maintain the benefits or has a contractual agreement with either the employee or a labor group.
 Employers or other plan sponsors are generally free to adopt, modify, or terminate "welfare benefits," which includes health insurance, as long as they have preserved their right to modify such plans.
 Therefore, the documents governing the plan are crucial.
 According to Employee Retirement Income Security Act of 1974 (ERISA, P.L.
 93-406) requirements, employers are required to provide individuals with a copy of the summary plan description (SPD) within 90 days after they become a plan participant.
 The SPD can change each year, but the SPD in effect when the individual retired may be the controlling document.
 Employers may explicitly reserve the right in the SPD and in other documents to change the terms of the plan.
 Additionally, even when these documents promise that health benefits will continue, they may not rule out the possibility for changes such as reduced benefits or increased copayments.
 Language in the plan may be vague and as a result the courts have been asked to step in to settle disputes.
 Records, correspondence, brochures, or other documents that contain information about the duration or scope of coverage may be used for clarification, as well as labor agreements that provide documentation clarifying retiree coverage.

 As a result of limited if any protections, retirees have turned to the courts to seek relief.
 However, in cases in which the employer has maintained the right to modify or terminate a plan, the courts have sided with the employers (e.g., Curtiss-Wright Corp. v.
-Schoonejongen)15 In other instances, when employers have not preserved their right to change a plan (e.g., Eardman v.
-Bethlehem Steel),16 the courts have sided with the employee.17
+Schoonejongen).18 In other instances, when employers have not preserved their right to change a plan (e.g., Eardman v.
+Bethlehem Steel),19 the courts have sided with the employee.20

-Another issue brought before the courts was whether or not employers could offer health benefits to their Medicare-eligible retirees that differed from those offered to their retirees who were not Medicare eligible.
-In Erie County Retirees Association v.
-County of Erie, Pennsylvania, a 2000 case involving a group of Medicare-eligible retirees and the Age Discrimination and Employment Act (ADEA), the U.S. Court of Appeals for the Third Circuit found that the county had
+Another issue brought before the courts is whether or not employers may offer health benefits to their Medicare-eligible retirees that differ from those offered to their retirees who are not Medicare-eligible.
+In the Erie County Retirees Association v.
+County of Erie, Pennsylvania 2000 case involving a group of Medicare-eligible retirees and the Age Discrimination and Employment Act (ADEA), the U.S. Court of Appeals for the Third Circuit found that the county had distinguished impermissibly between its Medicare-eligible retirees and its younger retirees with

-15 514 U.S. 73 (1995).
+18 514 U.S. 73 (1995).

-16 607 F. Supp.
+19 607 F. Supp.
 196 (W.D.N.Y.
 1984).

-17 See John C. Garner, Health Insurance Answer Book, 6th ed.
+20 See John C. Garner, Health Insurance Answer Book, 6th ed.
 (New York: Aspen, 2001).